- Fee assured

 I completed my Doctorate in Clinical Psychology at the University of Southampton and qualified in April 2010.
 My first qualified post as a Locum Clinical Psychologist was in a Tier 4 Multi Agency Child and Adolescent Mental Health Service (CAMHS).
 Following this I had a split role across Primary Care Psychology and Tier 3 CAMHS for 18 months.

 I then began to split my time between Clinical and Academic work and started as a Clinical Tutor for the Doctoral Programme in Clinical Psychology at the University of Southampton in October 2011.
 Shortly after this my clinical post moved to an NHS Adolescent Mental Health Service where I worked for 6 years.
-I now split my time between being the Deputy Academic Director for the Doctoral Programme in Clinical Psychology at the University of Southampton and I also work as an independent Clinical Psychologist.
+I now split my time between being the Academic Director for the Doctoral Programme in Clinical Psychology at the University of Southampton and working as an independent Clinical Psychologist.